falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 For new plugin authors, it may be confusing to determine which state goes in each object and what information should be provided in the configuration string vs the parameters string.
 Ultimately, that's up to the plugin author, but here are some guidelines to follow:

 * The `ss_plugin_t` struct should contain *configuration* that instructs the plugin how to behave.
-Generally this is sourced from the configuration string.
+Generally, this is sourced from the configuration string.
 * The `ss_instance_t` struct should contain *parameters* that instruct the plugin on how to source a stream of events.
-Generally this is sourced from the parameters string.
+Generally, this is sourced from the parameters string.
 * Instance state (e.g. the `ss_instance_t` struct) should include things like file handles, connection objects, current buffer positions, etc.

 For example, if a plugin fetches URLs, whether or not to allow self-signed certificates would belong in configuration, and the actual URLs to fetch would belong in parameters.